alecorra/react-ts-app-template/README.md

 Please consider that Jest is intended to be used for unit tests of your logic and your components rather than the DOM quirks.

+If you want to know how to customize Jest coverage click here: https://create-react-app.dev/docs/running-tests#configuration

 ## Built With

 * [React](https://reactjs.org/) - The web framework used
+* [Create-React-App](https://create-react-app.dev/) - The React bootstrap used
 * [Npm](https://www.npmjs.com/) - Package manager
 * [Typescript](https://www.typescriptlang.org/) - Programming language
 * [ESlint](https://eslint.org/) - JS and TS linter